Chinese Labour Corps

-The Chinese Labour Corps (CLC; Corps de Travailleurs Chinois; 中国劳工旅 (中國勞工旅, Zhōngguó láogōng lǚ)) was a force of workers recruited by the British government in the First World War to free troops for front line duty by performing support work and manual labour.
+The Chinese Labour Corps (CLC; Corps de Travailleurs Chinois; 中国劳工旅 (中國勞工旅, Zhōngguó láogōng lǚ)) was a labour corps recruited by the British government in the First World War to free troops for front line duty by performing support work and manual labour.
 The French government also recruited a significant number of Chinese labourers, and although those labourers working for the French were recruited separately and not part of the CLC, the term is often used to encompass both groups.
 In all, some 140,000 men served for both British and French forces before the war ended and most of the men were repatriated to China between 1918 and 1920.